alejotriana1/LAB4_Industrial_robotic/README.md

 Structure:
 MoveL p1, v1000, z30, tool2;
 Where:
-P1: point to which the TCP of the tool is to be directed.
+-p1: point to which the TCP of the tool is to be directed.
-V1000: velocity.
+- v1000: velocity.
-Z30: zone or approach data.
+- z30: zone or approach data.
-Tool 2: Tool that will execute the action.
+- tool 2: Tool that will execute the action.

 Another important element in the development of the module is the definition of constants, with which it was possible to establish in the program the coordinates of the points of interest for the trajectories, as well as the UCS (User Coordinate System), which is the user-defined coordinate system, and allows the creation of customized reference points.